 It’s easy to get in on these VIP pre-sales, but you’ll need to work with a realtor who specializes in new developments and be ready to move quickly.
 For instance, the Paintbox development—the second phase of condos in the newly revitalized Regent Park area of Toronto—gave VIP realtors a week to register their clients for the pre-sale.
 Four days after registration closed clients were required to sign the paperwork.

-Despite the potential savings on purchase price, this can be a risky way of buying real estate.
+Despite the potential savings on the purchase price, this can be a risky way of buying real estate.
 When the Vancouver condo market turned in 2008 many pre-sale buyers found themselves with a contract price that was much higher than the current value of the unit.
 The builders refused to renegotiate the purchase contracts, and their banks refused to grant pre-arranged mortgages for the original purchase price.
 Many buyers were forced to either default—and lose their money—or find additional funding elsewhere, at significantly higher interest rates.

 If you’re purchasing a freehold home, keep in mind that purchasing at the right time of year can also save you tens of thousands.
-For instance, in the Greater Toronto Area, the summer is the best time to shop for a new development, says Garrison.
+For instance, in the Greater Toronto Area, the summer is the best time to shop for new development, says Garrison.
 “People are on vacation in July and August and don’t have time to look for houses.
 When things slow down for a builder you have more bargaining power as a buyer.”
-Another good time to look is in December and January, but by mid-February activity starts to pick-up, says Garrison, and deals are taken off the table.
+Another good time to look is in December and January, but by mid-February activity starts to pick up, says Garrison, and deals are taken off the table.